Shamima Begum says ‘sorry’ to Manchester bombing victims in GMB interview

 She said she thought she was “groomed and taken advantage of and manipulated into” travelling to Syria.

-Begum also denied being directly involved in preparations for terrorist activity.
+Begum also denied being directly involved in terrorist activity.

+It comes after The Daily Telegraph reported that Begum was an “enforcer” in Isis’ “morality police”, and tried to recruit other young women to join the group.

+An anti-Isis activist told The Independent that there are separate allegations of Begum stitching suicide bombers into explosive vests so they “could not be removed without detonating”.

-She told the presenters of the show: “I am willing to go to court and face the people who made these claims and refute these claims, because I know I did nothing in IS but be a mother and a wife.
+Begum told the presenters of GMB: “I am willing to go to court and face the people who made these claims and refute these claims, because I know I did nothing in IS but be a mother and a wife.

 “These claims are being made to make me look worse because the government do not have anything on me.